 Osteria Al Squero & Cantina del Vino Già Schiavi

-For the best tiramisu in the city head to Tre Mercanti.
+For the best tiramisu in the city, head to Tre Mercanti.
 A lovely specialty shop with a decadent collection of original tiramisus, macaroons, and wine.
-Standing room only so don’t come with sore feet from walking all day.
-We’ve made three trips to Tre Mercanti now and it’s been worth it every time.
+Standing room only, so don’t come with sore feet from walking all day.
+We’ve made three trips to Tre Mercanti, and it’s been worth it every time.

 A Spritz Veneziano is a wine-based cocktail served as an aperitif in Northeast Italy.
 You can’t miss the endless signs for them around Venice, and I would consider enjoying a Spritz a must-do activity in Venice.
 Our favorite Spritz was located at Bacareto Da Lele for a mere €1.50.
-It’s the most positively Venice things to do and we couldn’t imagine a day in Venice without one.
+It’s the most Venice thing to do, and we couldn’t imagine a day in Venice without this drink.

 Don’t Visit in the High Season

-To make matters worse you’ll find long lines for museums and popular restaurants while paying more for accommodation and tours.
+To make matters worse, you’ll find long lines for museums and popular restaurants while paying more for accommodation and tours.
 We recommend visiting in late September, October, February, March, and April for the best experience.
 You can also see the best time to visit Italy in general here.

 Don’t Explore Midday

-Venice is a sprawling museum with centuries of history, art, and architecture to give one day to the city is a shame.
-You should at the very least spend the one night in the city to allow yourself an evening to explore Venice.
+Venice is a sprawling museum with centuries of history, art, and architecture.
+To give one day to the city is a shame.
+At the very least, you should spend one night in the city to allow yourself an evening to explore Venice.

 Don’t Order Pizza

 Eating pizza in Venice is discouraged, as wood-fired ovens are banned from the island.
-This is key in creating a great pizza, but with no proper pizza ovens, we’ll give the Italian staple a skip in Venice.
-If you want a real Italian pizza you’ll need to head to the city of Naples on your Italian tour.
+This is key in creating a great pizza, but we’ll give the Italian staple a skip in Venice with no proper pizza ovens.
+If you want a real Italian pizza, you’ll need to head to the city of Naples on your Italian tour.

 Don’t Be Fooled by Restaurants